fullstackstorm/bored-project/README.md

 Activity finder is for those who don't want to figure out how to entertain themselves.
 At the touch of a button, six different suggestions for what to do will be layed out before you!
+This project utilizes the Bored API to generate activity suggestions.

 ## Installation
 ---